|

 What is diphtheria?

 Diphtheria is a nose and throat infection caused by bacteria.
-It can cause trouble breathing or swallowing, heart failure, and paralysis.
+It can cause trouble breathing or swallowing, heart failure, and paralysis (not being able to move all or part of your body).
 It can also cause skin infections.

 Who is most at risk?